marcwrobel/functional-programming-jargon-fr/readme.md

 greeting // "Hi, Brianne"
 ```

-... and this one modifies state outside of the function.
+... and this one modifies state outside the function.

 ## Side effects